 Signs Your Sour Cream Has Gone Bad

-It’s always best to inspect your sour cream for any spoilage, whether it’s been opened or not.
-Like most dairy products you want to keep an eye out.
-Watch out for these signs of spoilage:
+It’s good to check your sour cream for spoilage, whether it’s open or not.
+As with most dairy items, be mindful.
+Look out for these indications of spoilage:

 - An off smell that isn’t how your sour cream usually smells.
 You’ll probably notice a mold or rancid smell if there’s something wrong.Your sour cream has gone rancid when the fats in it have reacted with the oxygen in the air – that will make it smell and taste bitter.
 It’s not dangerous to eat, but you won’t enjoy it!